Zabrane/qlnd/doc/LightningTickerplants.md

 # Creating a Lightning enabled tickerplant

-To demonstrate how lightning payments could be integrated into kdb+ based applications, below is an example which modifies a vanilla tickerplant, an application most kdb+ developers are familar with.
+To demonstrate how Lightning payments could be integrated into kdb+ based applications, below is an example which modifies a vanilla tickerplant, an application most kdb+ developers are familar with.

 kdb+ tickerplants are high-performance processes designed for the consumption